ricardojoserf/MemorySnitcher/README.md

 ![rav](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/memorysnitcher/read_addresses_virustotal_1.png)

-However, these addresses are just numbers, so there are some silly methods to use them.

 Their values will change for every system reboot, so hardcoding them is not useful, but we can use the output from a program like *read_addresses.exe* as input parameters for our program.

-The file *resolve.c* contains the code to resolve the function in any DLL given four parameters: the DLL containing that function, the function name, ntdll.dll address and *NtReadVirtualMemory* address.
+The file *resolve.c* contains the code to resolve the function in any DLL given four parameters: the DLL containing that function, the function name, the ntdll.dll address and the *NtReadVirtualMemory* address.

 ![r1](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/memorysnitcher/resolve_1.png)